What is Music Moves Europe?

 EU actions in support of Europe's Cultural and Creative Industries (CCI) are cross-sectoral, covering also the music sector.
 While this cross-sectoral approach to EU collaboration on culture remains a feature of the New European Agenda for Culture adopted by the Commission in May 2018, the Commission acknowledged the impossibility of having a one-size-fits-all approach for all CCI and announced sector-specific initiatives in the most mature cultural sectors, especially music.

-Member States in the Council of the European Union decided that Music Moves Europe should become part of their cooperation on culture at EU level; and therefore an action on music has been included in the new Council Work Plan for Culture 2019-22.
-Work has already started with a conference under the Romanian Presidency of the Council in June 2019.
-Further Commission-led expert workshops will take place in 2020, while another Presidency conference is planned for 2021 under the Portuguese Presidency of the Council.
+Member States in the Council of the European Union decided that Music Moves Europe should become part of their policy cooperation on culture at EU level; and therefore an action on was included in the new Council Work Plan for Culture 2019-22.
+Work started with a conference under the Romanian Presidency of the Council in June 2019.
+Another conference was organised by the Commission with the support of the Portuguese Presidency of the Council in March 2021.

 The broader legislative environment is another element of a more coherent sectorial policy on music.
 While the EU has no direct legislative competence in the field of culture, EU legislation in related policy fields directly affects the music sector, in terms of funding, working conditions, remuneration, mobility, etc. The recently adopted Copyright Directive is a good example, as it addresses a key concern for the music sector by making the marketplace for copyright fairer and more transparent.